aleshaleksey/fansys23/spells.md

 2. When a spell is cast, identify that it is with a "knowledge:arcana" roll.
 3. If the spell belongs to the same type or opposite type of local magic, use your reaction and declare "counter-spell".
 4. Pay the declared MP dice cost.
-5. Roll a SAP (Nat + Base + Wis) roll vs their SAT (Nat + Base + Wis).
+5. Roll a SAP (Sup + Base + Wis) roll vs their SAT (Sup + Base + Wis).
 You have a bonus (or penalty if it's less) to the roll equal to the difference in MP dice used by the two sides.
 If it is the same type of magic, your roll is at disadvantage.
 If it is neither the same or opposite, you cannot counter-spell it.
 6. If you meet or beat the threshold, the spell fails (maybe even catastrophically).

 **Dispelling**: Any spellcaster with at least 11 MP dice total can dispel.
 You can only dispel magics of a type that you are capable of casting.
 In order to dispel you must be within 10ft x [MP dice] being used to dispel the effect of the effect and you must be able to see it or to experience it.
 Thus you must either have senses that can detect it (eg using "See Spell" or "See Unseen") or you must enter the area of effect.
 The steps for dispelling are as follows:
 1. Identify the spell using "knowledge:arcana".
 2. Declare "dispel" as a "main action" and how many MP dice you are using to dispel.
 3. Pay the declared MP dice cost.
-4. Roll a SAP (Nat + Base + Wis) roll vs their SAT (Nat + Base + Wis).
+4. Roll a SAP (Sup + Base + Wis) roll vs their SAT (Sup + Base + Wis).
 You have a bonus (or penalty if it's less) to the roll equal to the difference in MP dice used by the two sides.
 If you are within the area of the spell's effect, or are its target, you have advantage on the roll.
 5. If you succeed on the roll, the spell ends, if you do not, it persists.

 **Banishing**: Summoned entities are not dispelled in the same way as spells.
 There are two ways of dealing with them.